mestachs/firefighter-devkit/00-troubleshooting.md

 * a user is abusing the system (github.com : commit message holding a dvd iso)
 * marketing just sent user "Deals" or black friday ?

+**Make assumption and verify you have a safetynet, change one thing at a time**

+* make sure you have backups (db, config files,...)
+* once you have mental model of the issue, test you hypothesis.
+* avoid additional incidents, only one person change one thing at a time.
+* if something needs to be changed, do one thing a time to be sure on what was the corrective action.
+* keep logs of commands and outputs for postmortem

 **Update the documentation / FAQ, Improve our tests**

 Document and reflect on the issue